fxpio/tug/README.md

 - Deploy the service in minutes
 - Fully manage the remote service with command lines
-- Stored the Composer package definitions and API keys in the S3 buckets
+- Store the Composer package definitions, API keys and config in the DynamoDB
+- Put in cache the package versions and providers in S3
 - Create the Composer package definition when the Github branch or tag is created
 - Remove the Composer package definition when the Github branch or tag is deleted
 - Refresh the commit SHA1 on each commit